hallowf/PCSX2_Configs_Manager/README.md

 To configure a game
-1. Run pcsx from it's installed location
+1. Run pcsx2 from it's installed location
 2. Configure plugins and settings accordingly
 3. Replace game name in manager.ini or specify it as an argument
 4. Run `Manager.exe -cfg manager.ini -option ac`